Machine Unlearning via Information Theoretic Regularization

 As machine learning systems are deployed in sensitive and scientific domains, it becomes essential to remove the influence of designated attributes or individual records from \emph{trained} models while preserving utility and providing rigorous guarantees.
 Naively deleting attributes or data points from the raw data, or masking them in model outputs, rarely suffices: their effects often persist through correlated proxies, latent representations, and model parameters.
-Fully retraining based on the corrected training data set becomes impractical at scale, especially considering the increasing size of AI models and the potential sequence of unlearning requests. \emph{Machine unlearning} offers a principled alternative, enabling models to “forget’’ specified information for privacy, fairness, legal compliance, or scientific correction.
-The central challenge is to design provable, auditable procedures that achieve the desired removal with minimal utility loss, allowing models to adapt without costly end-to-end retraining.
+Fully retraining on the corrected training data set becomes impractical at scale, especially considering the increasing size of AI models and the potential sequence of unlearning requests. \emph{Machine unlearning} offers a principled alternative, enabling models to ``forget'' specified information for privacy, fairness, legal compliance, or scientific correction.
+The central challenge is to design provable, auditable procedures that achieve the desired removal with minimal utility loss, while avoiding unnecessary end-to-end retraining when possible.

 In this work, we focus on two complementary problem settings, motivated by distinct practical needs: